Hipparchus-Math/hipparchus/README.md

 Donations
 ---------
-You like Apache Commons Math?
+You like Hipparchus?
 Then [donate back to the ASF](https://www.apache.org/foundation/contributing.html) to support the development.

 Additional Resources
 --------------------